Why Málaga Deserves a Day (or Two)

 Atarazanas Central Market

-Muelle Uno and the Waterfront
+Muelle Uno and the Port

-SOHO: The Art District
+SOHO: The Street Art District

 Where to Eat